 In fact, family history could be one of the biggest factors that the insurance company looks at when you apply for a life insurance policy.
-Things such as a family history of cardiovascular diseases, death by cancer, or family history of high blood pressure and diabetes will result in higher premiums or no coverage at all.
+Things such as a family history of cardiovascular diseases, death by cancer, or a family history of high blood pressure and diabetes will result in higher premiums or no coverage at all.

 When applying for an insurance policy, the applicant is asked questions about their family’s medical history.
 These questions are limited to parents and siblings.
-The applicant is asked whether family members under age sixty have suffered from certain diseases or medical conditions.
+The applicant is asked whether family members under the age of sixty have suffered from certain diseases or medical conditions.
 It is customary that family members over the age of sixty will not be taken into account.

 The applicant could be in perfect health and have never experienced any of these themselves, but having a family history of these health problems will always be taken into account by all of the top life insurance companies.

 It may sound cruel, but the insurance industry is a complex industry.
-It is easier to determine premiums based not only on one’s health, but also on the future possibility of the deterioration of one’s health.
+It is easier to determine premiums based not only on one’s health but also on the future possibility of the deterioration of one’s health.
 Family medical history affects insurance rates in this way.
 Being at greater risk for dying early means having to pay a higher premium, or worse, not getting coverage at all.

-For example, if the applicant only has one family member who suffered from diabetes, then that may not have such a great effect on the premium.
-However, if there are several family members in the applicant’s family history that suffered from heart disease, for instance, that will have a greater effect on the premium rate.
+For example, if the applicant only has one family member who suffers from diabetes, then that may not have such a great effect on the premium.
+However, if there are several family members in the applicant’s family history who suffered from heart disease, for instance, that will have a greater effect on the premium rate.
 It does vary depending on the insurer, so some insurers may raise premiums based on just one family member’s illness, while others may ignore that completely.

-There are millions of people that simply skip getting a life insurance policy for whatever reason, but that is one of the worst mistakes that you can make for you and your family.
+There are millions of people who simply skip getting a life insurance policy for whatever reason, but that is one of the worst mistakes that you can make for you and your family.
 Life insurance provides peace of mind knowing that if anything were to happen to you, your family would have the funds they need to get through that difficult time in their lives.

-Losing a loved one is never easy, but it becomes even more difficult if you left behind thousands of dollars in debt.
+Losing a loved one is never easy, but it becomes even more difficult if you leave behind thousands of dollars in debt.
 If you were to pass away, how much debt would you leave your loved ones?
 Would they be responsible for mortgage payments, car loans, and credit card bills?
 For a grieving family, all of those bills piling up can make the whole process a nightmare.

 You could spend hours on the phone talking with different agents and it could take you months of research to find the perfect company, or you can let us do all of that for you.
-Our agents are well versed in the health insurance market and can find the perfect company to get the policy that fits you the best.
+Our agents are well-versed in the health insurance market and can find the perfect company to get the policy that fits you the best.

 There is nothing that you can do about your family history, but there are a lot of things that you can do about YOUR health.
 One of the best ways to get approved, even if you have an awful family history, is to be in excellent health.

 Put down the cigarettes.
 This is one of the best things that you can do for your insurance premiums.
 Smoking cigarettes or using tobacco is going to drastically decrease your chances of getting approved for your plan, and if you do get approved, it’s going to cause your premiums to double or triple.

 Aside from quitting smoking, losing weight can also give you a much better chance of being approved for your policy.
-Being overweight or obese increases your risk of having severe health complication later in life, which means that you are a bigger risk to the life insurance company.
+Being overweight or obese increases your risk of having severe health complications later in life, which means that you are a bigger risk to the life insurance company.